 The tallest lighthouse in Florida

-So what better place than to take the kids than to the second tallest Lighthouse in the US (North Carolina has the tallest) and the tallest in Florida.
+So what better place to take the kids than to the second-tallest Lighthouse in the US (North Carolina has the tallest) and the tallest in Florida.
 Plus, when visiting Daytona Beach Florida area climbing to the top of Ponce Inlet Lighthouse is one of the top attractions to do in Daytona.

 The lighthouse is located in Ponce Inlet, which is one of the oldest communities of Daytona founded in 1887.
 The neighborhood runs along the beach and has a very relaxed, suburban feel with gorgeous houses and perfectly manicured.